CarterFiggins/CarterFiggins/README.md

 ### Hi, I'm Carter Figgins

 I like building small projects that make life easier and I also like haveing fun building discord bots.
-I am currently learning ruby on rails and building a personal budgeting tool.
+I am currently learning ruby on rails by building a personal budgeting tool.

 <!--
 **CarterFiggins/CarterFiggins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.